tomncooper/caladrius/README.md

 ### Starting the API Server

-The Caladrius API server can be started by running the `server.py` script in the root directory.
+The Magpie API server can be started by running the `server.py` script in the root directory.
 This can be run in the appropriate virtual environment using pipenv (make sure your `python` command points to Python 3):